headupinclouds/cmake_whole_archive/README.md

   * GCC   : `--whole_archive FOO --no-whole-archive`

-If we are consuming the post installation pkgconfig libraries from the library installation (see [CMakeLists.txt](https://github.com/headupinclouds/cmake_whole_archive/blob/00d7caed7e4e5c96d6d29c82a935d73bef651687/library/CMakeLists.txt#L89-L163) installation) in a users's executable (see [CMakeLists.txt](https://github.com/headupinclouds/cmake_whole_archive/blob/00d7caed7e4e5c96d6d29c82a935d73bef651687/application/CMakeLists.txt#L9-L10)), then the `main.cpp` application would be identical to the build tree version, but the CMake code will link the installed library use `find_package() + target_link_libraries()`.
+If we are consuming the post installation `pkgconfig` libraries from the `library` target installation (see [CMakeLists.txt](https://github.com/headupinclouds/cmake_whole_archive/blob/00d7caed7e4e5c96d6d29c82a935d73bef651687/library/CMakeLists.txt#L89-L163) installation) in a users's executable (see [CMakeLists.txt](https://github.com/headupinclouds/cmake_whole_archive/blob/00d7caed7e4e5c96d6d29c82a935d73bef651687/application/CMakeLists.txt#L9-L10)), then the `main.cpp` application would be identical to the build tree version, but the CMake code will link the installed library using `find_package() + target_link_libraries()`.

 application/CMakeLists.txt